ArmandasRokas/IntroductionToStatisticsAtDTU/docs/chapter_6.md

 > Calculate the usual 95% confidence intervals for the parameters ($\beta_0$,$\beta_1$, and $\beta_2$)

-By method 6.5 parameter confidence intervals are given by:
+By method 6.5 confidence intervals for the parameters are given by:

 $$
 \hat\beta_i\pm t_{1-\alpha/2}\hat\sigma_{\beta_i}
 $$

 So:

 $$
 \hat\beta_0\in [-2.80203, -1.92797] \\
 \hat\beta_1 \in [0.3546792, 0.5977408] \\